picnoir/DobadoBots/README.md

 ### Sensor

 The robots can scan the environment using its front laser ray.
-This laser scans what is fronting it and gathers two kind of information:
+This laser scans what is fronting it and gathers two kinds of information:

 - **laserDistance**:
   - Checks the distance between the robot and the nearest fronting obstacle.